Arrest of Robert Seacat: Standoff

-According to a police affidavit, it was June 3, 2015 when Seacat shoplifted two belts and a shirt from a Walmart in Greenwood Village, Colorado.
+According to a police affidavit, on June 3, 2015, Seacat shoplifted two belts and a shirt from a Walmart in Greenwood Village.
 After assaulting a uniformed Aurora Police Department (APD) officer—John Reiter—with his gold-colored 1999 Lexus GS300, Seacat fled in the vehicle.
-Reiter soon found the abandoned car at the nearby Dayton station and radioed for a tow; after watching Seacat run across northbound Interstate 225, a by-stander alerted the officer that she saw Seacat holster a .380 ACP semi-automatic pistol when he crossed the rail platform.
+Reiter soon found the abandoned car at the nearby Dayton station and radioed for a tow.
+A by-stander told Reiter that she saw Seacat holster a .380 ACP semi-automatic pistol when he crossed the rail platform before running across northbound Interstate 225.
 Reiter lost track of Seacat and returned to the Lexus to inventory its contents: $27 in cash, 12.5 g of psilocybin mushrooms, 45 g of cannabis, and an unidentified 2.9 g blue pill.
+From 1:43–1:54 pm, a perimeter was established by Greenwood Village (GVPD) and Aurora police.

-Between 1:43–1:54 pm, a perimeter was established by Greenwood Village (GVPD) and Aurora police.
 At 1:54 pm, Seacat entered the home at 4219 South Alton Street in Greenwood Village, twice tripping the security alarm as he did so.
-Inside the home was the nine-year-old son of resident Anna Mumzhiyan, and when he exited the house at 2:17 pm, the child described Seacat as the man currently inside the house.
-After Seacat began opening the garage doors, APD officer William Woods drove a marked departmental sport utility vehicle (SUV) into the garage door to block egress; Seacat responded by blindly firing his pistol through the garage door, striking the SUV approximately 1 ft from Woods.
+The nine-year-old son of Anna Mumzhiyan was home alone, and when he exited the house at 2:17 pm, he described Seacat as the man currently inside the house.
+After Seacat began opening the garage doors, APD officer William Woods drove a marked departmental sport utility vehicle (SUV) into the garage door to block egress.
+Seacat responded by blindly firing his pistol through the garage door, striking the SUV approximately 1 ft from Woods.

-GVPD Commander Dustin Varney arrived at South Alton Street, took command of the situation, and summoned GVPD SWAT as well as further assistance from the APD, the Arapahoe County sheriff's office, and the Douglas County sheriff's office.
+GVPD Commander Dustin Varney took command of the situation, and summoned GVPD SWAT as well as further assistance from the APD, the Arapahoe County sheriff's office, and the Douglas County sheriff's office.
 GVPD officer Mic Smith, a SWAT negotiator, engaged with Seacat over the telephone; by 6:08 pm, Seacat ceased communicating with police, despite the application of inductive irritants.

 At 10:38 pm, SWAT entered the house and used a stun grenade to conceal their movements, but were driven back outside by gunshots (though criminalists would later establish that they were not fired upon).
 During the next 10.2 hours, a Lenco BearCat was driven through the front door, tear gas and 40 mm grenades were repeatedly launched inside, shots were fired upon the house, and explosives were detonated to destroy several exterior walls.
 Ultimately, "the home was utterly destroyed" by the time Seacat was apprehended in the upstairs bathroom.
-According to police, at the time of his arrest, Seacat was carrying a loaded & chambered Glock 19 and 6.68 g of suspected methamphetamine.
+According to police, at the time of his arrest, Seacat was carrying a loaded-and-chambered Glock 19 and 6.68 g of suspected methamphetamine.